Google Ownership Conflicts | Yext Hitchhikers Platform

 - The other user grants you access to the location.
 This will add it to your account view and enable you to make updates as needed.
 Keep in mind that the other user may also be making changes, even conflicting changes, or responding to reviews or questions.

 - The other user declines your request.
-You can contact Google to try to sort it out if the other person truly is not authorized to manage the data.
+Check for a ‘verify now’ action button in Google Business Profile, and complete the verification process in Google Business Profile to gain ownership.
+If this option does not appear in Google Business Profile, check the denial email for an appeals option.
+Otherwise, you can contact Google support to try to sort it out, especially if the other person truly is not authorized to manage the data.
 If it is a franchisee, we recommend reviewing your franchise agreements or involving your legal team as needed.

 - The other user does not respond to your request.
 After a couple of weeks of no response, you can follow up with Google verifying that the user has not responded.
 In this case, they may choose to unverify the other user’s location, which will allow you to verify your location.
 Note: this can happen to you in reverse so make sure to monitor the email of the account that owns the listing – if others, like franchisees, request access and you do not reply, Google may choose to unverify your location and give it to them.